Adani will draw billions of litres of water from the Great Artesian and other precious basins, for free, threatening farmers and groundwater.

 The scale of Adani’s mine, and the other nine mines proposed for the Galilee Basin, will have enormous and irreversible impacts on Queensland’s groundwater resources and risk the pollution of local rivers.

 Adani’s mine will extract billions of litres of groundwater each year, causing irreversible damage to groundwater systems and producing a permanent drop in the water table around the mine site.

-Adani’s mine will drain water from the rare Doongmabulla and Mellaluka springs - both ecologically significant, being over one million years old and supporting native flora and fauna.
+Adani’s mine will drain water from the rare Doongmabulla25 and Mellaluka springs - both ecologically significant, being over one million years old and supporting native flora and fauna26.

 Adani will not be charged a cent for the water they will consume, while the Queensland government has stripped farmers of their rights to appeal against Adani taking their groundwater.

 Billions of litres of our precious water will be sucked from groundwater systems and Queensland’s inland rivers over the life of Adani’s mine.

 The water-hungry mine will result in up to 9,500 million litres of groundwater draining into the vast coal pits and underground mines each year27.
 Governments have bent over backwards to make sure Adani gets our groundwater, for free, including by stripping farmers of their rights to appeal against Adani taking their groundwater28.

 Groundwater systems will be permanently changed and the water table will drop, robbing local farmers and potentially draining water from the rare and ancient Doongmabulla and Mellaluka springs29 which support native plants and animals30.

 Water will be drawn from aquifers to allow Adani to dig deep for coal.
 This water will be sprayed onto the mine to try contain billowing clouds of coal dust this project will generate.
 It will also be used to wash the coal in preparation for export.